kensanata/oddmu/README.md

 - a word matches
 - a word matches at the beginning of a word
 - a word matches at the end of a word
+- a word matches as a whole word

-A document with content "This is a test" when searched with the phrase "this test" therefore gets a score of 6: the entire phrase does not match but each word gets three points.
+A document with content "This is a test" when searched with the phrase "this test" therefore gets a score of 8: the entire phrase does not match but each word gets four points.

+Trigrams are sometimes strange: In a text containing the words "software" and "#socialmedia", a search for "#software" returns a result because the trigram "#so" is part of "#socialmedia".

 ## Limitations